 Today’s world is all about data.
 And the importance of data management in human resources is unquestionable.
 Analytics and big data are changing industries and are now often included in talent management software suites.
 HR professionals will need to embrace the technology that utilises analytics and big data to become strategic leaders in their companies.

 This trend towards data may also signal a need for HR departments to hire data specialists to accommodate the increased use of analytics.
-This will enable HR to further prove its value and drive positive change using the information derived from data analysis.
+This will enable HR to demonstrate its value further and drive positive change by leveraging the insights gained from data analysis.

 AI matures but still has a way to go